 By Dillon Richards

-- The Georgia Supreme Court will hear oral arguments in Olvera v.
-Board of Regents.
+- The state Supreme Court will hear oral arguments over a ban on undocumented students in Georgia colleges.

 - Students in Georgia illegally are banned from UGA, Georgia Tech, and three other schools.

 - The state says it’s expensive and unfair to subsidize the education of students in the country illegally.